-In the event of a Clery Act crime occurring within Clery Act geography that in the judgment of Corporate Security, the Clery Compliance Officer, Campus Safety Coordinators, and the Security Operations Center (SOC) constitutes a serious or continuing threat to members of the campus community, a campus-wide "timely warning" will be issued.
-Examples of such situations may include a sexual assault or a series of motor vehicle thefts in the area that merit a warning because they present a continuing threat to the campus community.
+In the event of any Clery Act crime occurring within the Clery Act geography of the Bakersfield Learning Center which may pose a serious or ongoing threat to the campus community, the Clery Compliance Officer, with assistance from Corporate Security, the Security Operations Center (SOC), and designated Campus Safety Coordinator(s) may issue a campus-wide "timely warning."
+The purpose of a Timely Warning is to notify the campus community of an incident and to provide information that may enable community members to better protect themselves from similar incidents.
+An example that may merit a warning due to presenting a continuing threat includes a rash of motor vehicle thefts on-campus.
 Warnings will be communicated to students and employees via one or more of the methods discussed later in this section.
 Updates to the warnings will be provided as appropriate.